Category:

 These laws confirm that e-signatures carry the same legal weight as handwritten ones, as long as both parties agree to use them and the system being used can keep a clear record of the signature process.

 Many other countries, including Canada, the U.K., and EU members, also accept electronic signatures for most legal documents.
-Just note that a few types of paperwork, like wills or court filings, might still require a handwritten signature, depending on local laws.

 Best Electronic Signature Software With Expanded Features